 Aligning Cloud Strategy With Business Outcomes

-Christopher Williamson, National Practice Lead for CIO Advisory Services at Mainline, shares insight into how Mainline helps clients use the cloud as part of their Enterprise Integration Strategy.
+Jeff Dobbelaere, VP of Services and Solutions at Mainline, shares insight into how Mainline helps clients use the cloud as part of their Enterprise Integration Strategy.

 How does using the cloud affect integration strategy?